-TransCanada, through its subsidiaries, currently owns a 38.2 percent interest in us and our pipeline systems, including an effective 2.0 percent general partner interest and a 12.3 percent limited partner interest held by TC PipeLines GP.
+TransCanada, through its subsidiaries, currently owns a 33.31% interest in us and our pipeline systems, including an effective 2% general partner interest and a 10.73% limited partner interest held by TC PipeLines GP.
 Subsidiaries of TransCanada operate our pipeline systems and one subsidiary, TransCanada PipeLines Limited, is the largest customer on Great Lakes.
 We expect to have the opportunity to participate jointly with TransCanada in reviewing potential acquisitions, including transactions that we would be unable to pursue on our own.
-Additionally, we may have the opportunity to make acquisitions directly from TransCanada, such as the Acquisition.
+Additionally, we may have the opportunity to make acquisitions directly from TransCanada, such as the recently completed Acquisition.
 TransCanada, however, is under no obligation to allow us to participate in any of its pipeline or energy infrastructure acquisitions, nor is TransCanada required to offer any of its assets to us.